 In 2014, we launched our full-day leadership I&D education class, Valuing Inclusion & Diversity at Eaton—The Power of Perspectives (VID), globally to all leaders of people.
-Since then, more than 4,000 of our leaders have attended, with the objective of increasing awareness of their personal biases and learning how to be a more inclusive leader.
-Because research shows that training for bias is generally not effective, we have also created tools that our leaders can use in their daily interactions (such as meetings, interviews, talent reviews and more) to help them move from unconscious bias to modelling behaviours of conscious inclusion.
+Since then, more than 5,000 of our leaders have attended, with the objective of increasing awareness of their personal biases and learning how to be a more inclusive leader.
+We have also created tools that our leaders can use in their daily interactions (such as meetings, interviews, talent reviews and more) to help them move from unconscious bias to modelling behaviours of conscious inclusion.

 Balancing work-life effectiveness is a common concern voiced by our employees.
 And, with the number of dual income and single-parent households rising around the world, our culture must be supportive of our employees in weighing work, family and personal demands.
 Flexible work solutions and inclusive programmes will help us remain competitive in attracting the best talent and make it possible for employees in various situations to be able to remain at Eaton.

-As of the end of 2017, almost 800 employees have participated in our Flexible Work Solutions programme at 27 US and 12 global sites.
+As of the end of 2018, over 800 employees have participated in our Flexible Work Solutions programme at 28 US and 12 global sites.
 Flexible solutions include compressed work weeks, remote working, job sharing, part-time work, flextime and telework.
 These inclusive programmes will help realise our objective to hire and retain the very best talent and remain competitive.